cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 The available options are
 * --newSeedPS: specifies the number of PS to use for the new seeds, by default PS of the new seeds is set to 1
-* --includeBptx: PS is set to zero for trigger seeds using Bptx and NoBptx due to problems related to emulation, especially when using MC
+* --includeBptx: allows seeds using Bptx and NoBptx.
+The default behavior of the script sets the PS of seeds using NotBptx or Bptx to zero.
+This is due to problems related to emulation.
+If you wish to include the PS information for these seeds, use the --includeBptx option.

    **I. How can you set PS = 2 to all the new seeds?**
    <details>
    <summary>Answer: (Click to expand!)</summary>
+,
    Adding the --newSeedPS 2 in the command above.
    </details>